End-to-End Face Parsing via Interlinked Convolutional Neural Networks: Abstract

 \section{Abstract}

 Face parsing is an important computer vision task that requires accurate pixel segmentation of facial parts (such as eyes, nose, mouth, etc.), providing a basis for further face analysis, modification, and other applications.
-In this paper, we introduce a simple, end-to-end face parsing framework: STN-aided iCNN (STN-iCNN), which extends interlinked Convolutional Neural Network (iCNN) by adding a Spatial Transformer Network (STN) between the two isolated stages.
-The STN-iCNN uses the STN to provide a trainable connection to the original two-stage iCNN pipe-line, making end-to-end joint training possible.
+Interlinked Convolutional Neural Networks (iCNN) was proved to be an effective two-stage model for face parsing.
+However, the original iCNN was trained separately in two stages, limiting its performance.
+To solve this problem, we introduce a simple, end-to-end face parsing framework: STN-aided iCNN(STN-iCNN), which extends the iCNN by adding a Spatial Transformer Network (STN) between the two isolated stages.
+The STN-iCNN uses the STN to provide a trainable connection to the original two-stage iCNN pipeline, making end-to-end joint training possible.
 Moreover, as a by-product, STN also provides more precise cropped parts than the original cropper.
-Due to the two advantages, our approach significantly improves the accuracy of the original model.
+Due to these two advantages, our approach significantly improves the accuracy of the original model.
+Our model achieved competitive performance on the Helen Dataset, the standard face parsing dataset.
+It also achieved superior performance on CelebAMask-HQ dataset, proving its good generalization.
+Our code has been released at \url{https://github.com/aod321/STN-iCNN}.

 Face parsing is a special case of semantic image segmentation which is the task of marking each pixel on the face with its semantic part label such as left eyebrow, upper lip, etc. Compared to face alignment \cite{jin2017face}, face parsing can provide more accurate areas, which is necessary for a variety of applications such as face understanding, modification and expression recognition.